publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396.md

 [Pub.
 L. 111–3, title V, § 506(b)][/us/pl/111/3/s506/b], Feb.
 4, 2009, [123 Stat.
 95][/us/stat/123/95], provided that:

-> “Not later than January 1, 2010, the Comptroller General of the United States shall appoint the initial members of the Medicaid and CHIP Payment and Access Commission established under section 1900 of the Social Security Act \[this section\] (as added by subsection (a)).”
+> “Not later than January 1, 2010, the Comptroller General of the United States shall appoint the initial members of the Medicaid and CHIP Payment and Access Commission established under section 1900 of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396]\] (as added by subsection (a)).”

  __Annual Report__